KQM-git/TCL/docs/equipment/artifacts.md

 <Artifact artifact="Tenacity of the Millelith">

-* The 4 piece effect of Tenacity of the Millelith activates with elemental skills hitting shielded enemies and dealing no damage.
+* The 4 piece effect of Tenacity of the Millelith activates with Elemental skills hitting shielded enemies and dealing no damage.
 * The 4 piece effect does not stack but its duration can be reset if there are multiple 4ToM wielders.
 * The active bonus timer will remain even when any piece is removed or the character equipping the set is swapped out of the team.